Asturica Augusta: Sewer

 It described a construction of masonry walls 1.10 meters high up to the fascia line and 0.60 meters thick.
 The width of the collector was 0.90 meters and the height of the gallery was 1.50 meters.
-On the walls, there was a semicircular vault and a concrete slab about 20 cm thick.
+On the walls, there was a semicircular vault and a concrete slab about thick.
 At the beginning of the 20th century, two more branches were discovered under Pío Gullón and Santiago streets.
 In 1946 José María Luego investigated the sewer section under the garden of the Synagogue and, based on the constructive differences between the different branches, established two different chronologies for its sewer network.

 Roman cities of ancient construction sometimes lacked a sewage network; however, in newly founded cities after the conquest, as in this case, the sanitary infrastructure was part of the urban planning.
 Therefore, Asturica Augusta had a network of sewers to evacuate dirty water from both domestic use and public buildings such as baths.
 Their layout coincides with that of the streets, making them important for reconstructing the urban plan.
 They are in a very good state of preservation so many of the sections are used for the sanitation of the modern city.

 The constructive modality of the different branches is not uniform since in their enclosure it is possible to observe both a semicircular vault and a linteled roof.
 In some cases the linteled sections are replaced by collectors with vaulted roofs, which would indicate that the flat roof is chronologically earlier: it would represent two different urban phases, one Julio-Claudian and the other Flavian.